pulumi/docs/pulumi-hugo/themes/default/archetypes/blog-post/index.md

 ## Writing the Post

-For help assembling the content of your post, see [BLOGGING.md](https://github.com/pulumi/docs/blob/master/BLOGGING.md).
-For general formatting guidelines, see the Style Guide section of [CONTRIBUTING.md](https://github.com/pulumi/docs/blob/master/CONTRIBUTING.md#style-guide).
+For help assembling the content of your post, see [BLOGGING.md](https://github.com/pulumi/pulumi-hugo/blob/master/BLOGGING.md).
+For general formatting guidelines, see the [Style Guide](https://https://github.com/pulumi/pulumi-hugo/blob/master/STYLE-GUIDE.md).

 ## Code Samples